About Peyton

 The El Paso County Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The El Paso County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Peyton, Colorado residents are available through the local police department and authorized providers in El Paso County.
+Fingerprinting services for Peyton, Colorado residents are available through local police (where present) and authorized providers in El Paso County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the El Paso County Sheriff's Office for scheduling and fees.

 To register to vote in Peyton, Colorado, residents can register online through the Colorado Secretary of State's website, by mail, or in person at the El Paso County elections office.
 Colorado requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Colorado Secretary of State's voter lookup tool.
 For local county and state elections (Peyton is an unincorporated community in El Paso County and does not hold municipal elections), contact the El Paso County Clerk's office for schedules and ballot information.

 Property records for Peyton, Colorado are maintained by the El Paso County Assessor's Office and the El Paso County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within El Paso County, including parcels in Peyton.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The El Paso County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Colorado counties provide online property record searches through their county websites.
-For in-person requests, visit the El Paso County offices at the county courthouse.
 The El Paso County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Peyton, Colorado residents are available through both county and state offices.
 The Colorado Department of Public Health and Environment, Vital Records Section, located in Denver, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Colorado.
 Orders can be placed online, by mail, or in person.
 Locally, the El Paso County Clerk's office issues marriage licenses and maintains marriage records for El Paso County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.